cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

 1. We can not have abstratc method in non abstratc class
 2. A abstract class can have both abstratc and non- abstract methds
-3. Can not create the instance of abstratc class
+3. Can not create the instance or object of abstratc class
 4. Its mandatroy to override the abstratc method in derived class
 5. Derived class can not have same name method as abstrat class
 6. Abstract class can have the construtor.
 7. Abstrct method can not be private
 8. Abstract method can not be virtual
+9. Abstract class can not be static or seal

          abstract class Demo
          {